Bisonai/vrf-consumer/README.md

 ## Hardhat tasks

-The following tasks allow for more finer control experimentation with the example code in this repository.
+The following tasks allow for more finer control over experimentation with the example code in this repository.

 ### Create a new account